Dexter766/Dexter766/README.md

 - 👋 Hi, I’m Deep Patel @Dexter766
 - 👀 I’m interested in new technologies and programming.
-- 🌱 I’m currently learning to work on pyhton and improving my skills in JAVA.
+- 🌱 I’m currently learning to work on python and improving my skills in JAVA.
 - 💞️ I’m looking to collaborate on anything that looks intersting and demanding in near furture.
 - 📫 How to reach me : Here is my LinkedIn profile  https://www.linkedin.com/in/deep-patel-132aa0173